IDE Design Master Class for Professionals

-Earlier IDE Master Classes on Service Design focused on getting acquainted with the service design developments and some of the tools of user centred ideation and implementation.
-The Master Class in 2017 extends on this in two ways.
-First, we look at tools that help us pay attention to the relation between users and service providers.
-Second, to consider how service design is a strategic design activity that also represents a need among clients to enhance their capability to co-create and co-produce services with a broad range of stakeholders.
+The Master Class Service Design in 2022 focuses on a number of topics that make service design different from other types of designing (such as product design, interaction design, etc.).
+First, we look at tools that help us pay attention to the user experience of services over time, and in relation with service providers.
+Second, we consider how service design addresses a need among clients to enhance their capability to co-create services with a broad range of stakeholders.

 During this master class you will: